Cross-posted at Jezebel.

 Some of us will choose to spend our lives doing something else instead.
 We’ll learn to play the guitar, dance the Flamenco (why not?), get more education, travel to far away places, write a book, or start a welcome tumblr.
 We can help raise our nieces and nephews, easing the burden on our loved ones, or focus on nurturing our relationships with other adults.
 We can live in the cool neighborhoods with bad school districts and pay less in rent because two bedrooms are plenty.
 We can eat out, sleep in, and go running.
 We can have extraordinary careers, beautiful relationships, healthy lives, and lovely homes.
 My point is: there are lots of great things to do in life… having children is only one of them.

 Just… think about it.
 Maybe you can spend your extra time working to change the system for the better.
-Goodness knows parents will be too tired to do it.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Goodness knows parents will be too tired to do it.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.